 - Pay all the costs of a Co-op Funeralcare funeral*

 - Take full responsibility for obtaining Grant of Probate and dealing with the Legal, Tax (excluding VAT), Property and Estate Administration affairs*.

 * Providing the Estate owns sufficient assets which can be sold in due course to repay our costs.
 For more information see Probate Complete Service.

 When someone dies, their friends or family may need to find the money to pay the funeral costs.

 This can pose a significant problem at an already difficult time, as funerals often cost thousands of pounds.
-In fact, according to Co-op Funeralcare, the average cost of a funeral in 2016 was £2,827 – and that excludes third party costs.
+In fact, according to Co-op Funeralcare, the average cost of a funeral in 2019 was £3,986, including third party costs.

 Often people don’t know just how much a funeral costs, and that can put relatives and friends in a difficult position.
 Everyone wants to give their loved one the best possible send off, but who is going to pay for the funeral?

 The first thing to check is whether or not the deceased person had a pre-paid funeral plan.
 If so, it’s possible that the cost of the funeral is already covered.
 Alternatively there might be a life insurance policy or pension scheme that will contribute towards funeral expenses.